 How To Scrap A Car: Scrap Your Car Fast

-It is a sad fact that when you own a car, it depreciates every year.
+It is a sad fact that when you own a car, its value depreciates every year.
 Cars that are 10-20 years old with high mileage may be near-worthless junk and no better than ‘scrap’.
 Maybe you own one and that’s why you are here.

 Is your car a heap of junk?
 Maybe it’s a Cat D write off?
 Need to know how to scrap it properly?
 No problem.
 But before you shout “scrap my car” and reach for your local scrap dealer, read on…